N. Anand, Aadhav Arjuna and K. A. Sengottaiyan have made it to the cabinet

 The uncertainty over government formation ended on Saturday evening after four MLAs from Viduthalai Chiruthaigal Katchi (VCK) and the Indian Union Muslim League (IUML) extended unconditional support to TVK.

-The Congress, which has five MLAs, along with the CPI and the CPI-M, with two MLAs each, had already declared support for Vijay.
+The Congress, which has five MLAs, along with the Communist Party of India (CPI) and the Communist Party of India (Marxist) (CPI-M), with two MLAs each, had already declared support for Vijay.